wanhaozhou/ADA-Project/README.md

 In order to avoid tons of workload, we would like to experiment with the selected categories data as follows (contains both reviews and the product metadata):

-- Home and Kitchen: 5-core, 551,682 reviews
+- Home and Kitchen:
+	- Review data: 5-core, 551,682 reviews
+	- Metadata: 436,988 products
-- Clothing, Shoes and Jewellery: 5-core, 278,677 reviews
+- Clothing, Shoes and Jewellery:
+	- Review data: 5-core, 278,677 reviews
+	- Metadata: 1,503,384 products

+For practical use, we use the 5-core data, which is a subset of the data in which all users and items have at least 5 reviews.

-For review data:
+Review data:
 - reviewerID  - ID of the reviewer, e.g.  [A2SUAM1J3GNN3B](http://www.amazon.com/gp/cdp/member-reviews/A2SUAM1J3GNN3B)
 -   asin  - ID of the product, e.g.  [0000013714](http://www.amazon.com/dp/0000013714)
 -   reviewerName  - name of the reviewer